-A noncombustible floor protection that does not require R value insulation must be installed in front of the unit.
-For more details see Section 6.3.2: Minimum Hearth Extension Requirements.
+A noncombustible floor protection with R value insulation equal to or greater than 2.00 must be installed in front of the unit.
+For more details see Section 6.3.7 - Minimum hearth extension requirements.
 The use of an R value is convenient when more than one material is going to be used in the hearth extension to cover the combustible surface.
 This is because R values are additive, whereas K values are not.
-To find the corresponding R factor to use for some selected materials, please see Thermal Characteristics of Common Floor Protection Materials table.
+To find the corresponding R factor to use for some selected materials, please see Table 1 : Thermal Characteristics of Common Floor Protection Materials.